 However, believe it or not, that camera is not everything!
 Some technique and creative vision will go a long way to help you take those beautiful images, just like the ones you see online and in travel magazines!

 Here are 7 tips to keep in mind, which will help you take better photos of those beautiful monuments that literally litter India.
+To know more about what camera and other accessories we use for our travel photography check out this post.

 1. Follow the Light